MartinPetkov/GCTF2021BeginnersQuestWriteups/13-net-noise-on-the-wire/README.md

 {"militaryGradeEncryption":true,"codename":"BadGuy87","message":"72734044"}
 ```

-Let's plug the hashes in the last 3 messages into the decryption function on the webpage we extracted earlier.
-They translate to:
+Let's plug the hex strings from the last 3 messages into the decryption function on the webpage we extracted earlier.

 ```
 > decryptWithMilitaryGradeEncryption("717f510b44623d391016bd6464450c5e316d1a0c16b95f794d487a2719373000be4a54445843273f080216b97c795348642d19300a169d627a4d645634280c0c21a53a241218")